florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Cost of flight test
 *******************
-Cost of development and certification flight test.
+This includes items such as the cost of development and certification flight test.

 .. math::